mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 }
 ```

-So it can be used in as simple as other types.
+Now it can be used as simply as other built-in types.

 ```ts showLineNumbers
 // Example: Using the custom `Port` type in an object definition